prahladyeri/benchthemall/README.md

 This repo aims to add a collection of scripts written in various languages (presently only **php**) to benchmark performance of a server platform from a single or central client location.

-Each script gauges performance based on the following three values:
+Each script gauges performance based on the following factors:

 1. Disk I/O performance.
 2. DB performance (mysql).
-3. DB performance (sqlite).
+3. DB performance (sqlite2).
+4. DB performance (sqlite3).

 Besides, the client can make the requests several times even concurrently so that it can gauge the network speed a.k.a requests/sec.
 Each script sends back a response in json format containing the performance parameters  plus some additional info like this: